peterkuma/ccbrowse/README.md

 When you fetch a product, it is downloaded into `products`, split and interpolated into tiles and saved in `layers`.
-When tiles are requested from the server, a chosen colormap is applied on them, and the resulting images are saved in cache.
+When tiles are requested from the server, a chosen colormap is applied on them, and the resulting images are saved in `cache`.

 How tiles and images are stored is configurable.
 By default, tiles are stored in a number of SQLite databases, sharded (split) by the x-coordinate,